 - KEYreit in its successful defence against a cease-trade application in respect of KEYreit’s shareholder rights plan brought by Huntingdon Capital Corp brought before the Ontario Securities Commission

-- Sharp Corporation and related companies in class actions in Ontario relating to allegations of price-fixing in the liquid crystal display (LCD) market
+- Sharp Corporation and related companies in class actions in Ontario relating to allegations of price-fixing in the LCD market

 - An international transportation company in a complex commercial arbitration involving a wide range of issues

 - Creditors in successfully resisting a claim by certain parties to ownership of estate funds in the Cash Store insolvency, at the motion stage and on appeal